rexresearch

 The inhibiting means preferably is arranged on the body for

-rotation therewith and uses electromagnetic forces to restrain the
+rotation therewith and uses electromagnetic forces to restrain

-movement of the planet mass.
-In addition the positioning of the
+the movement of the planet mass.
+In addition the positioning of

-travelling at its maximum velocity.
+action while travelling at its maximum velocity.

-The use of this basic technique can be incorporated into a vehicle
+The use of this basic technique can be incorporated into a

-body with which each body is associated in a pair from one
+the body with which each body is associated in a pair from one

 adjacent body to another adjacent body forces in four different

 directions can be obtained.
-This effect can be further enhanced by
+This effect can be further enhanced

-support frame.
+circular support frame.

-Preferably the bodies are in form of wheels or discs which support
+Preferably the bodies are in form of wheels or discs which

-the axes of the planet masses.
+movement of the axes of the planet masses.

 With the foregoing in view, and other advantages as will become